-- Protecting and conserving the historic fabric and maintain the integrity of places of heritage and cultural heritage significance. - Encouraging residential and commercial development that respects the existing form and character of streetscapes and allows for contemporary architectural expression. - Managing the form and appearance of medium density and infill housing to protect the heritage and residential character of the
+- Protecting and conserving the historic fabric and maintain the integrity of places of heritage and cultural heritage significance. - Conserving and enhancing the existing scale, density, character and appearance of Maldon's earlier residential areas. - Encouraging residential and commercial development that respects the existing form and character of streetscapes and allows for contemporary architectural expression. - Managing the form and appearance of medium density and infill housing to protect the heritage and residential character of the Shire's towns. - Encouraging development at highway entrances that respect township character and heritage values. - Encouraging development along the entrances to all towns to be landscaped with species consistent with the existing and planned landscape for each town.

-Shire's towns.

-- Encouraging development at highway entrances that respect township character and heritage values. - Encouraging development along the entrances to all towns to be landscaped with species consistent with the existing and planned landscape for each town.